dennisbartol/Ng-in-15-Points/README.md

 <b>6.
 Services and Dependency Injection:</b></br>
 Services are used to encapsulate reusable logic in Angular.
 Dependency Injection (DI) is a design pattern in which a class requests dependencies from external sources rather than creating them.
 Here's an example of a service:

+<b>7.
+Routing:</b></br>
+Routing allows navigation between different components in an Angular application.
+Here's an example of routing configuration: